drhsqlite/fossil-mirror/www/gitusers.md

 A Fossil repository is a SQLite database storing the entire history of a project.
 It is not normally stored inside the working tree.
-A Fossil working tree — also called a check-out — is a directory that contains a snapshot of your project that you are currently working on, extracted for you from the repository database file by the `fossil` program.
+A Fossil working tree — [also called a check-out](./glossary.md#check-out) — is a directory that contains a snapshot of your project that you are currently working on, extracted for you from the repository database file by the `fossil` program.

-Git commingles these two by default, with the repository stored in a `.git` subdirectory underneath your working directory.
-There are ways to [emulate the Fossil working style in Git](#worktree), but because they’re not designed into the core concept of the tool, Git tutorials usually advocate a switch-in-place working mode instead, so that is how most
+There are ways to
+[emulate the Fossil working style in Git](#worktree), but because they’re not designed into the core concept of the tool, Git tutorials usually advocate a switch-in-place working mode instead, so that is how most